-Mother Mary, the spouse of the Holy Spirit, who was with the apostles and disciples during the first Christian novena, will accompany us in our prayer.
+Mother Mary, the Holy Spirit's spouse, who was with the apostles and disciples during the first Christian novena, will accompany us in our prayer.
 Journeying with her is the best.

 In John 17, the Lord Jesus prayed intensely.
 This prayer is called “the Priestly Prayer” of Jesus.
 Unlike the Lord’s Prayer, during which the Lord showed us how to pray, this prayer is the actual dialogue between Jesus and the Father.

-According to The Navarre Bible Commentary on Saint John’s Gospel (2005), the Priestly Prayer consists of three parts.
-The first part (1–5) contains Jesus’ prayer for “the glorification of his holy human nature and the acceptance, by the Father of his sacrifice on the cross.”
+According to The Navarre Bible Commentary on Saint John’s Gospel (2005), the Priestly Prayer comprises three parts.
+The first part (1–5) contains Jesus' prayer for "the glorification of his holy human nature and the acceptance, by the Father of his sacrifice on the cross."
 The second part (vv.
-6–19) is the Lord’s Prayer for his disciples, the future witnesses to his glory.
-And the last part (vv.
-20–26) is the Lord’s prayer for the unity of believers.
+6–19) is the Lord's Prayer for his disciples, the future witnesses to his glory.
+The Lord's prayer for the unity of believers is the last part (vv.
+20–26).

 In describing the importance of this prayer of Jesus, Saint Augustine reminds us it is also about the Lord showing us how to pray.
 Prayer, therefore, is an essential aspect of our spiritual life.
 The Church gathered in assembly is the Church united to pray, anointed and inspired by the Holy Spirit.

-Our prayers are most effective if we invite the Holy Spirit to accompany us as we pray, because He is the one who knows the mind of God (1 Cor 2:11).
+Our prayers are most effective if we invite the Holy Spirit to accompany us as we pray because He is the one who knows God's mind (1 Cor 2:11).
 This Spirit is of unity and peace.
-His coming is to bring order and peace to humans who are not fully living in the grace of glory, since God’s glory is manifested when we are “fully living.”
-As one of the foremost theologians of the Church, Saint Irenaeus, stated: “Gloria Dei est vivens homo” (The Glory of God is living man).
+His coming is to bring order and peace to humans who are not fully living in the grace of glory.
+God's glory is manifested when we are "fully living."
+As one of the foremost theologians of the Church, Saint Irenaeus, stated: "Gloria Dei est vivens homo” (The Glory of God is a living man).

-I pray, as we continue the novena to the Holy Spirit, that the Holy Spirit, the Sanctifier, may fill our hearts with the Love of the Father and the Son.
+As we continue the novena to the Holy Spirit, we pray that the Holy Spirit, the Sanctifier, may fill our hearts with the Love of the Father and the Son.
 May He revitalize the graces we have been given so we will be truly aglow for God.
 Amen.